Loop Groups and Twisted K-Theory II

 Following~\cite{PS} in~\S{2.5} we introduce positive energy representations, extending the standard definition to allow for gradings.
 For a fixed admissible graded central extension~$\LGRt$ there is a finite set of isomorphism classes of irreducibles.
 They generate a free abelian group we denote~$\Rt$.

 The Dirac family construction is taken up again in~\S{3}, now in the infinite dimensional setting of loop groups.
 The adjoint spin representation~$\SS$ of the loop group determines a distinguished central extension~$\LGRs$.
 We form a family of Dirac operators by tensoring a positive energy representation of~$\LGRts$ with spinors.
 This gives a family of Fredholm operators parametrized by~$\AR$, equivariant for the central extension~$\LGRt$.
-Here we encounter the {\it adjoint shift\/}\footnote{For $G=\SU(2)$ it is the famous $k\to k+2$ shift which occurs in low dimensional physics: conformal field theory, Chern-Simons theory, etc. It is a loop group analog of the $\rho $-shift for compact Lie groups.} by~$\sigma $.
+Here we encounter the {\it adjoint shift\/}\footnote{For $G=\SU(2)$ it is the famous $k\to k+2$ shift which occurs in low dimensional physics: conformal field theory, Chern-Simons theory, etc. It is a loop group analog of the $\rho $-shift for compact Lie groups.
+For an interpretation in terms of the intrinsic geometry of the loop group see~\cite{F}.} by~$\sigma $.
 This Fredholm family represents an element of twisted $K$-theory in the model developed in Part~I, and so the Dirac construction induces a homomorphism